Want to know more? Get a tree surgery insurance quote and we’ll be in touchGet a quote

 Public liability insurance could be the most important cover you have.
 Not only does it pay out for claims that could otherwise topple a successful business but in many cases not having it would put customers and partners off using your services.
 Our simple guide looks at the main features and pitfalls.

-Our simple guide details the main features and offers advice on getting employers' liability insurance right.
+Our simple guide details the main features including excess and offers advice on getting employers' liability insurance right.
 Not only is this cover a legal requirement for most UK businesses with employees but it's a vital cover for protecting your business itself.

 Your company's name is the most powerful piece of branding at your disposal.
 It's the first thing potential customers encounter, it's what existing customers associate with your products, and it's probably a word you'll be saying dozens of times each day.
 Better pick a good one.

 Which liability cover you need depends very much on the specifics of your business.
 Employers’ liability insurance is necessary if you employ even one other member of staff as part of your company – so if you’re a sole trader, you don’t need to worry about this one.
-Public liability insurance protects you against accidents that may happen, implicating a client or member of the public.
+Public liability insurance for tree surgeons protects you against accidents that may happen, implicating a client or member of the public.
 This includes accidents ranging from something as small as a spilt drink over a piece of equipment, to serious bodily injury.
 Professional liability insurance is broader coverage which usually includes: public liability, products liability, professional indemnity, and libel and slander.

 If you provide advice to your clients at a fee, you may need professional indemnity insurance.
 Cover is available from between £100,000 and £3,000,000.
 But remember to ensure that all of your staff are added to your policy.
 Working with powerful equipment may result in serious injury.
 You may even be unable to work for long periods of time.
 You may therefore want to take out personal accident cover.